 Bid increments: Bid increments shall be One dollar ($1.00).
 Tax liens are awarded to the highest bidder, or in the event of a tie, the winner will be selected at random by the Auction Website, and the winning bid amount will equal the amount of the tie bid.

-Payment for the total amount of the bidder's winning bids shall be automatically initiated via an Automated Clearing House (ACH) debit no later than Monday, November 7th, 2016 at 2:00 PM M.S.T.
+Payment for the total amount of the bidder's winning bids shall be automatically initiated via an Automated Clearing House (ACH) debit no later than Monday, October 23rd, 2017 at 2:00 PM M.D.T.
 The account debited will be the last successful deposit account.
 If a winning bidder fails to pay the amount by this time, the Treasurer may, in the Treasurer’s sole discretion, award the tax liens to another bidder or may offer the tax lien for sale.
 The Treasurer may prohibit a person, who fails to pay the amount due from bidding, from participating in any tax lien sales for up to five years in accordance with § 39-11-116, C.R.S.

 The certificate of purchase issued on a successful bid will show the legal description, purchase amount, and buyer’s name (as entered in registration), interest rate, and date of sale.
 Buyers will be notified when their certificates are ready to be picked up.
 The City and County of Denver will keep them if the buyer wishes and provide copies.